section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 When you open this page now, you should be in the Video Conference and others should be able to join the conference.

-When you launch a conference for the first time, it will get the Camera and Microphone permissions from the user.
+The app will prompt the user for Camera and Microphone permissions when you launch a conference for the first time.

 When no one else is at the conference except you, you will see the local feed.
 When others start to join the conference, you can view their remote feed.